openl2m/openl2m/docs/using/basic_view.rst

 |trunk|  This means the interface is in trunking or 802.1Q tagged mode.
 Hovering over the icon will show the tagged Vlans on this port.

-.. |trunk| image:: ../_static/trunk-24.png
+.. |trunk| image:: ../_static/trunk.png

-|lacp|  This means the interface is an LACP interface, or a member of an LACP aggregation interface.
+|lacp|  This means the interface is an LACP interface, or a member of an LACP
-Hovering over the icon will show the member interfaces if this is a virtual aggregate interface, or on a physical interface it will show which aggregate it is part of.
+aggregation interface.
+Hovering over the icon will either show the member interfaces for a virtual aggregate interface, or for a physical interface the aggregate it is part of.

 .. |lacp| image:: ../_static/lacp.png